Fish & Wildlife Regulations

 ANTICIPATED CLOSURES: Mainstem Stillaguamish River between river mile 14.0 (Danielson Hole) and the confluence of the North and South Forks.
 All of the South Fork Stillaguamish and associated tributaries.
 All of the North Fork Stillaguamish and associated Tributaries.
 All Mainstem Stillaguamish tributaries, including Pilchuck Creek.

-TRIBAL FISHERS REQUIREMENTS: Please contact Tribal harvest manager (360-631-5875) for any assistance in obtaining the following:
+Please contact Fisheries Research Scientists, Robert Roose (360) 572-3578 for any assistance in obtaining the following:

 - Treaty Fishing Identification Card